 Together, these tools help to paint a picture of health status at the community level.
 This is important for planning appropriate policies and programs that are responsive to communities’ unique needs.

-We have now created a CHSA Health Profiles with demographic, socio-economic and health indicators for 195 Community Health Service Areas (CHSAs) to support the development of primary care networks (PCNs) as well as to support healthy living planning at the local community levels.
+We have updated the CHSA Health Profiles with more recent information on some of the demographic, socio-economic and health indicators for 195 Community Health Service Areas (CHSAs) excluding those that are identifiable as Indigenous.
+These updated CHSA profiles are intended to support primarily the development of primary care networks and healthy living planning at the local community level.

 The information found on the BC Community Health Data website can be used by regional health authorities, primary care networks, local governments, non-government organizations and other partner organizations in collaborative and evidence-informed community health planning and decision making.